 When Order Analyst looks for the item’s lowest cost, it looks at nonzero Mkt Cost values in these columns.

 Note: The Mkt Cost value in the Edit Suppliers window may not match the Mkt cost value on the item’s Pricing tab.

 Create lowest-cost supplier purchase orders from a single purchase order

-The feature notice Create supplier POs for a suggested order or other PO in seconds with Order Analyst explains how Order Analyst can create purchase orders for different suppliers from a single purchase order created by any method.
+To learn how Order Analyst can create purchase orders for different suppliers from a single purchase order created by any method, see Overview: Order Analyst: Create supplier POs for a suggested order or other PO in seconds.
 Methods include the Suggested Order Report, an RF unit ordering process, imported purchase order files, or any other process that creates a purchase order.

 If you have questions or suggestions about this information, contact email@example.com.